jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So, fuck it.
 I decided to jump into the ocean and sink or swim.
 A car insurance claim call-center for a stutterer was scary.
 A daily workout of all-day phone calls, angry drivers, customer service expectations, no "outs" like swear words, drinking games, or wonky behavior to hide behind.
 I was like that desert fox learning to swim, telling himself, "I'm getting better!."

 And it was far worse than I thought.
 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
-They never said why, we employees learned questioning "the bell" was a bad idea.
+They never said why (probably because they're stuck in the Industrial Age) we employees learned questioning "the bell" was a bad idea.
 Management used it as punishment; "answer more phone calls or we'll make the bell faster and louder!"

 I'm being serious by the way.
 We were often more stressed then the person who just had a car crash.
 Whatever the reason, DING-DING-DING-DING almost all day, which gave people who weren't stutterers tremendous anxiety, breakdowns, and stress leaves.